krisnova/nginx-proxy-analysis/README.md

 Reading: 0 Writing: 27 Waiting: 0
 ```

-The `somaxconn` kernel configuration only impacts the `listen()` function as expressed in the [Kernel 6.2 user API implementation](https://github.com/torvalds/linux/blob/master/net/socket.c#L1824-L1843) and defined in the code:
+The `SOMAXCONN` kernel configuration only impacts the `listen()` function as expressed in the [Kernel 6.2 user API implementation](https://github.com/torvalds/linux/blob/master/net/socket.c#L1824-L1843) and defined in the code:

 ```c
 /* Prepare to accept connections on socket FD.